This large stone pagoda stands on the site once occupied by Mireuksa, the largest Buddhist temple of the Baekje Period.

-Each side of the first stone support for the pagoda body is divided to three spaces, and the middle space has an opening so that the pagoda can be entered from all four directions, and there is a huge square pillar at the center of its interior.
+Each side of the first stone support of the pagoda’s body is divided into three spaces, the middle one of which has an opening so that the pagoda can be entered from all four directions, and there is a huge square pillar at the center of its interior.

-The roofstone is thin and wide, and a little rises at the four corners.
+The roofstone is thin and wide, and rises a little at the four corners.